 In addition to her studies as an MA student at CTS, Sarah Bowen is a recipient of Nautilus and International Book Awards, a multifaith spiritual educator, inspired speaker, and aspiring Jedi.
-A graduate of New York City's One Spirit Interfaith Seminary.
-(Rev.) Sarah is passionate about the study of the world's great faith traditions as well as travel to quirky, spiritually-charged locations.
+A graduate of New York City's One Spirit Interfaith Seminary, (Rev.) Sarah is passionate about the study of the world's great faith traditions as well as travel to quirky, spiritually-charged locations.
 As a member of One Spirit's academic staff, Spiritual Directors International, and several recovery communities, Sarah seeks to help others connect with the higher power of their own understanding, in whatever way is meaningful.
 Especially interested in the intersection of spiritual values with animal welfare, Sarah is a fierce advocate for all creatures and currently serves as an animal chaplain.
 CTS' Charles Jefferson recently visited with Sarah about her new book, Spiritual Rebel: A Positively Addictive Guide to Finding Deeper Perspective and Higher Purpose.

-Why is spiritual rebellion necessarv?
+Why is spiritual rebellion necessary?

-out of a community we once felt loved by when the edges of our morning, I start with Lectio Divina, followed by a meditation with beliefs expanded.
+More than a few of us have experienced the pain of being pushed out of a community we once felt loved by when the edges of our beliefs expanded.
 Likewise, the inspirational originators for many of our world's religions pushed the limits of their own cultures.
 Rebellion identifies where a belief has become limiting.
-By courageously I do is approached through a spiritual lens and is open to sacred tapping into our rebellious sides, we can unite for a higher purpose, interpretation.
-That's how the inspiration for the book began. whether it's encouraging compassion and inclusivity, addressing poverty and global warming, or tackling any of myriad topics weighing on our spirits.
+By courageously tapping into our rebellious sides, we can unite for a higher purpose, whether it's encouraging compassion and inclusivity, addressing poverty and global warming, or tackling any of myriad topics weighing on our spirits.